raghav097891/MASTERING_DP/Assignment_1/Question_2/readme.md

 )
 O(2
 n
- ) because there are
-2
-𝑛
-2
-n
-  subsequences for an array of size 𝑛
-n.
-This is not feasible for large inputs.
+ ), which is too slow for large inputs.

-Optimized Approach Using Binary Search
-To optimize, we use a greedy and binary search method with the following idea:
+To optimize, I started thinking about building the subsequence step by step from the start of the array:

-Maintain a temporary array tmp which helps track the smallest possible tail elements of increasing subsequences of various lengths.
+I maintained a temporary vector tmp to keep track of an increasing subsequence.

-Iterate through each element x in the input array:

-If x is greater than the last element in tmp, append x to tmp.
+For each element in the array, if it was larger than the last element in tmp, I simply appended it to tmp.

-This means we found a longer increasing subsequence.
+But if the element was smaller, I thought about replacing the last element of tmp with this smaller element to keep tmp’s last element as small as possible.
+The idea was that by keeping the last element smaller, I could have a better chance to extend the subsequence later.

+However, this approach didn’t always work because replacing the last element could cause me to miss better subsequences.
+For example, if a large element came first and then a smaller element came, replacing only the last element means I might lose some valid subsequences that could have been formed by replacing other elements inside tmp.

+To fix this, I decided to:

-Otherwise, find the first element in tmp that is greater than or equal to x (using binary search) and replace that element with x.
+Replace not just the last element, but the first element in tmp which is greater than or equal to the current element.
-This step ensures that tmp remains sorted and the tail elements are as small as possible, keeping options open for future elements.

-Why this works
+I found this position using binary search (upper_bound or lower_bound).

+By doing this, I ensured tmp stays sorted and its elements represent the smallest possible tail values for increasing subsequences of each length.

-The length of tmp at the end of the iteration equals the length of the LIS.
+This method doesn’t actually build the subsequence itself but correctly computes its length.
+The length of tmp at the end is the length of the longest increasing subsequence.

-Replacing elements in tmp does not necessarily represent an actual subsequence from the original array; rather, it maintains minimal tail values for subsequences of each possible length.

-By always trying to keep these tails as small as possible, the method allows longer increasing subsequences to be built efficiently.

-This approach runs in
+This approach improved the time complexity to
 𝑂
 (
 𝑛